 A typical work from home delivery model can save up to 20% support cost for companies.
 For a size of 1000 Service Reps, it could mean an easy $2 mn savings per annum.
 There’s tremendous potential.
 Other benefits are increased happiness quotient for employees, reduced employee turnover, increased productivity (eventually), access to the large, untapped talent pool, and environmental protection.

-Even with newer tech and hyper-automation bringing BPM to new forefronts, these are going to be the formative years of newer, more sustainable BPM business models worldwide.
+Business process management has changed the way traditional business and IT departments work together, for the better.
+The future of the BPM industry will be to focus on operational efficiency and customer experience with better returns.
+Even with newer tech and hyper-automation bringing BPM to new fronts, these are going to be the formative years of newer, more sustainable BPM business models worldwide.

 Kamal Pathak is the Senior Manager for Product Strategy at Maxicus.
 With over 12 years of experience in the BPM industry, his work and expertise encompass the world of Telecom, IoT, Smart Devices, and Artificial Intelligence.